About Flexi Queensland

 c.
 We are not afraid of difficult conversations, complaints or competing interests within our services or Service User families.

 d.
-We seek to have clarity in our words and written works.
+We seek to have clarity in our words and written works. - In delivering services we focus on communicating clearly.
+We:

 a.
 Recognise that it takes time for families and individuals to get to know us.